zooteld/ombre/README.md

 config](utils/conf/ombred.conf).

-If you're on Mac, you may need to add the `--max-concurrency 1` option to sumo-wallet-cli, and possibly ombred, if you get crashes refreshing.
+If you're on Mac, you may need to add the `--max-concurrency 1` option to ombre-wallet-cli, and possibly ombred, if you get crashes refreshing.

 ## Using Tor